If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The Perone Hive is closely compared to a Warre beehive.
 They share a number of features and differences with other hives that include the following:

 - Both of these hives are vertical top bar hives and neither of them uses wire or frames.
-This therefore means the honeybees build their own comb.
+This, therefore, means the honeybees build their own comb.
 The brood is mainly raised in the bottom section of the beehive and the honey is accumulated above the nest.

 - The Perone beehive is larger than the Warre and other beehives.
 This means the honeybee population can grow much higher.

 - For Warre beehives, boxes are continually added underneath the hive as the colony grows.
-However for the Perone beehive, the main intention is to maintain it at its full size without any alteration throughout the year.
+However, for the Perone beehive, the main intention is to maintain it at its full size without any alteration throughout the year.

 - Unlike other hive designs such as the Top bar, Langstroth, and Warre, which are designed to be smaller for easy handling, the Perone beehive is so much larger.
-The former were made smaller to help the beekeeper to access every part of the beehive, including the brood.
+The former was made smaller to help the beekeeper to access every part of the beehive, including the brood.
 Smaller colonies raised on such hives have more work when it comes to tasks such as defense, cleaning, foraging, and many others.
 However, for Perone beehives, the honeybees begin by building their combs from the bars downwards.
 Once all bars are utilized for the brood, they begin to focus on the spaces in the beekeeper’s section.

 - The bees will take a bit longer to fill up the Perone hive if they originated from standard hive designs.
 Domesticated bees have become accustomed to modern hives, thus abandoning their traditional ways.
 Generally, it will take between 2 to 3 years for the beekeeper to get their first harvest.
-Thereafter it will be much faster for the honeybees to fill up combs.
+Thereafter it will be much faster for the honeybees to fill up their combs.

 - In terms of construction, you need not invest in expensive equipment if you want to build a Perone beehive; wood, boards, nails, and a hammer is all that is required.
 This makes it easy and economical to build than other hive designs.